Scallops & Shrimp in Miso Lime Coconut Sauce

 All About Miso

 Miso paste is made by fermenting soybeans with different grains.
 There are a variety of types of the salty, sweet and savory paste.
-For this recipe I use white miso which is fermented with a high percentage of white rice giving it, it’s light color.
+For this recipe, I use white miso which is fermented with a high percentage of white rice giving it a lighter color.

-The umami-packed ingredient is traditionally used in Japanese cuisine, but I love adding it to everything from vegetable dishes to soups.
-Miso is salty so taste before adding additional salt to the dish.
+The umami-packed ingredient is traditionally used in Japanese cuisine, but I add it to everything from vegetable dishes to soups.
+And FYI: miso is salty, so taste before adding additional salt to the dish!

 Key Ingredients in This Recipe